1. About this Privacy Policy

 Who to contact

-If you have any questions, concerns or complaints about this privacy policy, or our use of your personal information, please contact the Privacy Officer using the contact details provided below.
-You can also contact the privacy officer if you believe that the privacy of your personal information has been compromised or is not adequately protected.
+If you have any questions, concerns or complaints about this Privacy Policy, or our use of your personal information, please contact the Bartercard complaint Resolution Team using the contact details provided below.
+You can also contact the Bartercard Resolution Team if you believe that the privacy of your personal information has been compromised or is not adequately protected.
+Once a complaint has been lodged, we will respond to you as soon as possible.

 Email: privacy.officer@au.bartercard.com